sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 <!-- expect(query).toBe(FavoriteType.Taco) -->

-There might be another condition, like a dependency upgrade, required to complete the todo:
+There might be another condition, like a dependency upgrade, required to complete the task:

 ```js
 /**